furkankarakuz/TelegrativeAI/README.md

 ## License 📝

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for more details.